aebenw/subtle-client-aws/README.md

   API URL - https://murmuring-oasis-50773.herokuapp.com/api/v1

-Subtle is a social networking app that allows

 Project Description

   Subtle is a social networking app akin to pintrest that uses a Ruby on Rails API and a React/Redux front end interface.
 It uses AWS for image storage and is live on Heroku.

   As a user, you can make channels which have a title and description.
 As a user you can follow someone else's channel.